-The Act does not apply to documents which are available ; to the public, or as part of a public register; or are documents which are available for purchase.
+The FOI Act does not apply to documents which are available for a fee as part of a public register or are documents which are available for purchase.

 The term 'document' is broad and includes information in many formats, whether printed or in electronic form, photographs, letters, maps, film, reports, audio and video recordings.

 The protection of the public interest and private and business affairs may cause some documents to be exempted from access.

 Freedom of Information Act 1982 - Part II Statements